TUDelftNAS/Delftvisor/design/design.md

 ### PacketOut
 Pick a physical switch this is going to be sent to, if there is an output action sent it to the switch that has the relevant port on it.
 If there is no output action pick a random switch, if there are multiple just use the first one.

-The fields to be rewritten are the buffer_id, in_port and the actions (output, group, meter).
+The fields to be rewritten are the buffer-id, in-port and the actions (output, group, meter).
 The actions are to be rewritten as if they are in an apply-action instruction.
+If the buffer-id is used but not available in the switch rewrite map.

 If the in-port=controller and there is an output action to the table surround the output to table action with a push-tag, set-field and pop-tag actions.
 This is necessary so the Hypervisor reserved table can figure out what slice this packet belongs to.

 Sent the packet to the switch.

-Remove the buffer_id rewrite from the virtual switch.
+Remove the buffer-id rewrite from the virtual switch.

 TODO Use VLAN tag instead of PBB tag since it's smaller?